⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Total meal: 730 calories, 63g P, 72g C, 21g F - adjust portions to hit your targets!

-PRPath Advantage: While PRPath focuses on workout tracking, ATLAS can provide personalized nutrition guidance.
-Ask ATLAS how your training volume and goals should influence your macro targets - get AI-powered recommendations based on your workout data.
+PRPath Advantage: While PRPath focuses on workout tracking, Atlas can provide personalized nutrition guidance.
+Ask Atlas how your training volume and goals should influence your macro targets - get AI-powered recommendations based on your workout data.

 Adjusting Macros Over Time